 Candidates from countries beyond South Africa’s borders are welcomed.

 A recognized Level One Certificate in First Aid is compulsory at Modules 3, 4, 5, 6 and 7.
-Candidates may take the examinations prior to obtaining a First Aid Certificate, but EQASA qualifications are only awarded once candidates are in possession of a current First Aid Certificate.
+Candidates may take the examinations prior to obtaining a First Aid Certificate, but EQASA certification is only awarded once candidates are in possession of a current First Aid Certificate.

 Practical experience is a prerequisite.
 Candidates are responsible for self-study and are reminded that EQASA does not offer any preparedness training for an exam.
-Attendance of any training course is undertaken by the individual of their own free will and is not a compulsory requirement for the examinations.
 EQASA welcomes structured training initiatives but, does not endorse, accredit or recommend any one establishment.
 It is suggested that candidates looking to further their education with private initiative establishments ensure that the training body is a member of the Council of Equine & Equestrian Professionals of South Africa (CEEPSA).

-Western Riding; Equestrian Tourism; Vaulting; Driving; Endurance; Saddle Seat; Polocrosse; Mounted Games; Tentpegging; Polo; Mounted Policing and Therapeutic (in association with SARDA) Instructor/Coach Qualifications are also offered by EQASA.
+Western Riding; Equestrian Tourism; Vaulting; Driving; Endurance; Saddle Seat; Polocrosse; Mounted Games; Tentpegging; Polo; Mounted Policing and Therapeutic (in association with SARDA) Instructor/Coach certifications are also offered by EQASA.